A Guide to Online Blackjack

 How is Online Blackjack Different to Traditional Blackjack?

 The biggest, most obvious difference between online and offline blackjack?
 Convenience.
 In the days before virtual games, if you wanted to play a hand or two of blackjack, you had to actually visit a casino.
 This involves getting dressed up, paying for petrol or a cab … it costs money before you’ve even wagered any money!
 With online blackjack, though, it’s all so much simpler.
-You can play your favourite game from anywhere (provided you have an internet connection) – no need to put on your fineries, no need to drive or order a taxi.
+You can play your favorite game from anywhere (provided you have an internet connection) – no need to put on your finery, no need to drive or order a taxi.
 It’s just yourself, your mobile or computer, and the game itself.

 Another difference: the intimidation factor.
 Playing at a table in a brick-and-mortar casino can be pretty daunting, especially for newcomers – you may find yourself surrounded by experienced players who win big time and time again.
 While it’s unlikely they would try to make you feel uncomfortable intentionally, your lack of familiarity may leave you too self-conscious to enjoy the game.
 When you play at an online casino, blackjack is far less intimidating.
-Even in live blackjack games, you know there’s no reason to feel daunted by other players’ eyes on your cards, or a judgemental croupier waiting for you to stay or hit.
+Even in live blackjack games, you know there’s no reason to feel daunted by other players’ eyes on your cards, or a judgmental croupier waiting for you to stay or hit.

 Online blackjack can also be faster than the real thing, as you don’t need to wait for the dealer to shuffle or deal the cards.
 You also don’t need to wait for fellow players to make their choice.
 It’s fast, simple, and hassle-free.
 This may not be the case when choosing live online blackjack, though, as this is a real-time format providing a more authentic casino experience (which is the main attraction!).

 Online blackjack games run on random number generators (RNGs) like many others, which helps to keep the system fair and reliable; any online blackjack games at licensed, regulated casinos can be trusted.
-This randomisation element ensures that your chances of winning remain the same, and that a casino is incapable of cheating you out of your money.
+This randomization element ensures that your chances of winning remain the same, and that a casino is incapable of cheating you out of your money.
 Just play at casinos featuring a license, and you’ll be fine!
 Some of the biggest software developers in the online-gaming industry offer blackjack games of the highest quality.
 Microgaming, for example, is one of the top brands, with over 20 years in the business to their name.
 They have released a number of different online blackjack games down the years, including Perfect Pairs, European Blackjack, and Double Exposure Blackjack.

 Another massive software brand is Playtech, known by blackjack fans for their innovative Blackjack Switch.
 This game allows you to swap the cards in your virtual hands, giving you a bit more control over the game’s progress.
 NetEnt is one of the world’s largest, most prolific software developers, known for a huge selection of video slots.
-They also created a range of classic and live blackjack games, used at countless online casinos – you’ll see their name countless times when browsing some of the best casinos’ games catalogues.
+They also created a range of classic and live blackjack games, used at countless online casinos – you’ll see their name countless times when browsing some of the best casinos’ games catalogs.
 Any of these developers – as well as the likes of Evolution Gaming, BetSoft, NextGen Gaming, and more – produce terrific blackjack games well worth your time.

 How Do You Play Online Blackjack?